revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 ---

-5. Do you know about Concurrent Collection classes in C#?
+5. Can you explain about the Concurrent Collection classes in C#?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)